Family Migration

 Generally, partners need to show at least 12 months of cohabitation, with limited exemptions under Australian migration laws.

-DHA tests genuineness, continuity and mutual commitment at both application and decision stages.
+The Department of Home Affairs tests the genuineness, continuity and mutual commitment at both application and decision stages.

 Partner Visa Fees & Processing Time